 In the above sentences from the story, the author has presented the perspective of a six-year-old girl Jean Scout Finch, who is calling her father “feeble’’ because his dad is nearly fifty.

 Here the author narrates the story from the mouth or perspective of the main character Scout as Lee uses the First Person (I, we, our, and my) to present the point of view of the main character, and readers get to understand the thought process of Scout, the main character.

 - ”The Faults in Our Star” by John Green

 ”Late in the winter of my seventeenth year, my mother decided I was depressed, presumably because I rarely left the house,..”THE FAULTS IN OUR STARS

-In the novel, The faults in our stars, John Green write the story using the point of view of a 16-year-old girl and the protagonist, “Hazel Grace Lancaster” who narrates the whole in first person narrative but limit the readers to her perspective only of what she feels, sees or thinks.
+In the novel, The faults in our stars, John Green writes the story using the point of view of a 16-year-old girl and the protagonist, “Hazel Grace Lancaster” who narrates the whole in first person narrative but limits the readers to her perspective only of what she feels, sees or thinks.

 - ”The Hunger Games” by Suzanne Collins

 I don’t need to shove through the crowd.
 The other kids make way immediately allowing me a straight path to the stage.
 I reach her just as she is about to mount the steps.
 With one sweep of my arm, I push her behind me.THE HUNGER GAMES

 Another great example of the first-person point of view, The Hunger Games is narrated from the point of view of the main character Katniss Evergreen.